Medical and Digital Health Technology

-Intronix Technologies develops medical devices and software to support patient rehabilitation.
+Medical devices and software to support patient assessments and rehabilitation.

 Myoguide™Injection Guidance System

-Intronix Quantify and Engage™ Apps for Outcome Tracking and Patient Engagement
+Intronix I-Quantify and I-Engage™ Apps for Outcome Tracking and Patient Engagement

 Intronix Augmented Reality Toxin Injection Simulation

-Intronix is always at the forefront of technologies, constantly researching and developing new products.
-The products we have in development cover a wide range of applications, expanding our scope and contributing to support medical education, patient management, and treatment delivery within the rehabilitation field.
+Intronix is always at the forefront of technologies, constantly carrying out research with our university partners and developing new products.
+The products we have in development cover a wide range of applications, expanding our scope and contributing to support medical education, patient management, and treatment delivery.

 The industry is constantly changing as new information and technologies are introduced to the medical world.
 Stay up-to-date with Intronix to remain knowledgeable and competitive within the field of patient rehabilitation.